 Effective December 31, 2018, the Company entered into an agreement to cede its quota share of the net liability on certain term life policies issued between June 4, 2007 through December 31, 2017, and in force as of the effective date.
 This treaty is accounted for using deposit accounting.
 The risk charge liabilities and expenses related to this agreement settle quarterly, beginning March 31, 2019.
-The risk charge expense related to this agreement was \$364, \$386 and \$407 at and as of December 31, 2022, 2021 and 2020, respectively.
+The risk charge expense related to this agreement was \$341 and \$364 as of December 31, 2023 and 2022, respectively.

-Effective July 1, 2019, the Company entered into a reinsurance agreement to coinsure 100% of its retained in force BOLI and Single Premium Deferred Annuity ("SPDA") blocks of business with a third-party reinsurer licensed as an authorized reinsurer in the State of Ohio.
+Effective July 1, 2019, the Company entered into a reinsurance agreement to coinsure 100% of its retained in force BOLI and SPDA blocks of business with a third-party reinsurer licensed as an authorized reinsurer in the State of Ohio.
 The BOLI block of business met the requirements for reinsurance accounting; however, because the SPDA block qualifies as investment contracts, the SPDA portion of the agreement did not meet the criteria for reinsurance accounting and was accounted for under deposit accounting.
 Effective October 1, 2021, the contract was amended to include SPDA contracts reinsured under an older reinsurance agreement.
-The reinsurer transferred assets of \$106,422 from a trust related to this older agreement into the trust associated with the 2019 agreement.
-The amended SPDA portion of the agreement will be accounted for under deposit accounting.
+The amended SPDA portion of the agreement is accounted for under deposit accounting.
 As a result of the initial treaty, a Reinsurance deposit asset of \$935,792 was recorded on the Consolidated Balance Sheets at the inception of the treaty.
 With the contract amendment, an additional \$98,814 was added to the existing deposit asset, effective October 1, 2021.
-The total asset is carried at a net amortized value of \$782,101 and \$860,574 on the Consolidated Balance Sheets as of December 31, 2022 and 2021, respectively.
+The total asset is carried at a net amortized value of \$627,853 and \$782,101 on the Consolidated Balance Sheets as of December 31, 2023 and 2022, respectively.

 Effective December 31, 2021, the Company entered into a coinsurance funds withheld/yearly renewable term reinsurance agreement with a third-party reinsurer certified in the State of Ohio in which the Company ceded term insurance policies.
 The treaty contained a provision for statutory surplus relief of \$4,500 as the initial ceding commission to offset the first year policy expenses.
 The initial ceding commission will be repaid, with interest, over a three year period.
-As of December 31, 2022, the outstanding liability was \$3,000.
+As of December 31, 2023 and 2022, the outstanding liability was \$1,500 and \$3,000, respectively.
 The risks transferred by the Company to the reinsurer under the agreement are not considered significant insurance risks and therefore do not qualify for reinsurance accounting.
 The Company has applied deposit accounting to this agreement.
 Accordingly, the Company reflected the liability in Other liabilities on the Consolidated Balance Sheets.
 The risk charge liabilities and expenses related to this agreement settle quarterly, beginning March 31, 2022.

 Effective March 31, 2022, the Company entered into a funds withheld reinsurance agreement to coinsure 100% of all open block Whole Life, including all Whole Life riders, net of existing external reinsurance issued from approximately August 1998 through December 2021 with a third-party reinsurer licensed as an authorized reinsurer in the State of Ohio.
 The risks transferred by the Company to the reinsurer under the agreement are not considered significant insurance risks and therefore do not qualify for reinsurance accounting.
 The Company has applied deposit accounting to this agreement.
 Accordingly, the risk charge liabilities and expenses related to this agreement settle quarterly, beginning June 30, 2022.
-The risk charge expense related to this agreement was \$5,480 as of December 31, 2022.
+The risk charge expense related to this agreement was \$6,905 and \$5,480 as of December 31, 2023 and 2022, respectively.